How I built my dividend portfolio

 Hybrid investing – what is that?

-- Approach #2 – we’re owning more units of low-cost U.S. Exchange Traded Funds (ETFs) inside our RRSPs over time.
-While dividend paying stocks are great, we believe in passive investing.
+- Approach #2 – we’re owning more units of low-cost Exchange Traded Funds (ETFs) over time.
+While dividend paying stocks are great, including some in Canada, we believe in passive investing.
 We also believe in investing abroad beyond Canada’s borders.
 In doing so, we’ll add growth and diversification to our portfolio.
-While we still own some Canadian stocks and some U.S. stocks inside our RRSPs, (names like Procter & Gamble (PG;US), and Johnson & Johnson (JNJ:US) to name a few) we’re buying more (and holding more) U.S. ETF units every quarter going-forward.
+While we own some Canadian stocks and some U.S. stocks inside our RRSPs, (names like Procter & Gamble (PG), and Johnson & Johnson (JNJ) to name a few) we’re buying more ETF units with time.

-- We have self-directed TFSAs – we strive to max out contributions to those accounts every January 1 when new TFSA contribution opens up, and
+- We have self-directed TFSAs – we strive to max out contributions to those accounts every January 1.

 - We have self-directed RRSPs – we strive to max out contributions to those accounts as well, every year.